Information bringing people together...

 The Putting Down Roots Sustainability Salons have continued each month since February, 2012.
 The second Sustainability Salon (as well as the 14th15th, 26th27th, 38th39th, 51st52nd, 62nd, 63rd, 64th, 74th, 75th, 87th88th, 98th, 99th, 110th111th, 122nd, 123rd, 135th, and 136th) focused on food -- growing it, sourcing it locally, and eating more humanely.
 Afterwards, Maren put together a list of many such local sources: CSA farms, farmers' markets, grassfed and humanely raised meats and dairy, natural foods suppliers, bakeries, and advocacy organizations.
 This list now resides on a growing Resources section of the Putting Down Roots Blogger site.
 Click on the tomatoes to teleport over there!

 Are you fascinated by the natural world?
 Do you want to help preserve and restore our local ecosystems, and engage others in learning about them?
-This month, we'll be talking about a number of nature training and volunteer initiatives active in our region, and how you can get involved.
-Weather permitting, we'll be in person (with a Zoom option).
-It might be rainy, though, so please be sure to RSVP so you'll receive any logistical updates.
+This month, for the 154th Sustainability Salon, we'll be talking about a number of nature training and volunteer initiatives active in our region, and how you can get involved.
+This salon will probably be on Zoom.

 If you've caught the gardening bug, there are two Master Gardener programs to choose from!
 Penn State Extension and Phipps Conservatory and Botanical Gardens both run programs, with similar educational scope but different volunteer involvement.
 Gabe Tilove is director of adult education and community outreach at Phipps, where he oversees the Master Gardener training program; he will speak about their program, whose next cohort is also starting soon.